woossi0/suite/docs/usermanual/source/apps/plugincreate/output.rst

 This example will create a new plugin that will display the length and area of all the boxes that are drawn on the map.

-.. todo:: Technically, doesn't this plugin have an output?

 Creating a basic panel
 ----------------------